abw/badger-database-js/README.md

 ORMs that might be a better place to start.

-If you are using it to develop an application and want to hire me for some paid consultancy work, or if you need someone to help with systems analysis, database design, application development, etc., then feel to [contact me](mailto:abw@wardley.org) to discuss your requirements - it's what I do professionally.
+If you are using it to develop an application and want to hire me for some paid consultancy work, to provide support, or if you need someone to help with systems analysis, database design, application development, etc., then feel to [contact me](mailto:abw@wardley.org) to discuss your requirements - it's what I do professionally.
 That isn't supposed to be an advert, though.
 I'm not actively seeking work, at least, not *full-time* work, as I've already got plenty on for a number of different clients.
 But if you need me, and depending on how big a project it is, then I may be able to fit you in or recommend someone who can.

 ## Installation